Skip to content

 We offer a number of scholarships for prospective students to help fund your postgraduate study.
 You need to have been made an offer to study with NTU on an eligible course before applying for a scholarship.
 Find out more and apply.

-Full terms and conditions, as well as a list of excluded courses, can be found on our fees and funding page.
+Full terms and conditions, as well as a list of excluded courses, can be found on our alumni discount page.